julio4/zap/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## How it works

+Zap is composed of three main components:

+- A client-side application (dApp) that allows users to generate a statement and verify it.
+- An oracle that queries AirStack's API to verify the statement, signs the result and returns it to the user.
+- A smart contract that verifies the signature (ensuring data source authenticity and query correctness), and if the statement is true, emits an event containing some hashed information about that attestation.

+The user can then prove to anyone that they have verified the statement by providing their statement hash and Mina wallet address.
+The external watcher can hash the received data and check that the result has been emitted by our oracle.
+If it matches, the proof is correct.

 1. The user signs a message on MetaMask for authentication.
 2. The user specifies a statement they wish to verify through our frontend.